 Angered by such words, a group of prominent local slaveholders who heard the sermon sought a warrant for his arrest.
 About two months later, authorities arrested Gruber in a nearby town, and a criminal indictment charged him with attempting to stir up “acts of mutiny and rebellion.”

-Roger Taney, later a Supreme Court justice, defended Gruber for his anti-slavery speech
+Roger Taney, later a Supreme Court justice, defended Gruber's First Amendment rights

 Because of strong local opposition to Gruber’s preaching, his lawyers petitioned for a change of venue, and the trial was moved to Frederick County.